Met office yellow weather warnings for NI extended - 'Heavy snow has the potential to cause significant disruption'

 The Met Office advises:

-The first warning suggested snow showers and icy patches likely to cause some travel disruption.
+The first warning suggests ‘Snow showers and ice may lead to some minor travel disruption’

 The second warning states ‘Heavy snow has the potential to cause significant disruption on Thursday and Friday’.